hanhanwu/Hanhan_Penetration_Testing_Practice/Concept_Notes.md

       * UDP
         * UDP header is smaller than TCP header, and it is a simple connectionless-oriented protocol
         * UDP establishes a communication stream with a listening port.
 That port accepts the data and runs it up the TCP/IP stack as necessary.
 While TCP is needed for synchronized and reliable communication, UDP is not.

+    * Understand Nmap
+      * [Limitation 1: Resident TCP/IP stack] - It's using the integrated TCP/IP stack of the host operating system.
+        * DON'T scan more than once at a time for the same host.
+Execute only one instance of an nmap scan per host.
+Otherwise, it can slow down the execution but also creates errors, since each received packet can impact the results depending on the instance it was received by
+        * Solution, if you want to scan more than once.
+Use nmap to execute a scan using the host TCP/IP stack and the Unicorn scan, which contains its own TCP/IP stack
+      * [Limitation 2: Limitation of how detailed packets can be manipulated through nmap]
+        * Solution - HPING for single host: it allows you to create customized packets
+        * Solution - FPING for multiple hosts